Upper Canada District School Board

-The Upper Canada District School Board (UCDSB), known as English-language Public District School Board No. 26 prior to 1999) is one of the largest public school boards in Ontario in terms of geographical area.
+The Upper Canada District School Board (UCDSB), known as English-language Public District School Board No. 26 prior to 1999) is one of the largest public school boards in Ontario in terms of geographical area, spanning 12,000 square kilometres.
 It encompasses the counties in the easternmost portion of the province, including the cities of Brockville, Clarence-Rockland, Carleton Place, Cornwall, and Akwesasne.
 It covers most of the area surrounding - but not including - the city of Ottawa.
-Trustee elections are held periodically to elect new trustees.
+Trustee elections are held every four years to elect new trustees.

 The board manages a main office in Brockville and four regional education centres, and offers alternate and continuing education at over 30 locations.

-The board foresees an overall decline in student enrolment over the next 15 years, and has engaged in long-term strategic planning to address this issue.
+Additionally, Ahkwesahsne Mohawk Board of Education (AMBE), which operates elementary and K-8 schools on the Canadian portion of Akwesasne, has a tuition agreement to send high school students to this district.

+History

+Efforts for an AMBE-UCDSB tuition agreement began circa 1999.
+They signed an agreement in 2003.

 Secondary & Elementary Schools

 Secondary school enrollment (according to data from the Ontario Ministry of Education's School Information Finder service) and Fraser Institute provincial rankings are as follows: